offconvex/offconvex.github.io/_posts/generalization2.md

 </p>

 Here's the intuition why a flat minimum should generalize better.
 Crudely speaking, suppose a flat minimum is one that occupies "volume" $\tau$ in the landscape.
 (The flatter the minimum, the higher $\tau$ is.)
 Then the number of *distinct* flat minima in the landscape is at most $S =\text{total volume}/\tau$.
 Thus one can number the flat minima from $1$ to $S$, implying that a flat minimum can be represented using $\log S$ bits.
-The above-mentioned basic theorem implies that flat minima generalize if the number of training samples $m$ exceeds $\log S$.
+The above-mentioned *basic theorem* implies that flat minima generalize if the number of training samples $m$ exceeds $\log S$.

 PAC-Bayes approaches try to formalize the above intuition by defining a flat minimum as follows: it is a net $C$ such that adding appropriately-scaled gaussian noise to all its trainable parameters does not greatly affect the training error.
 This allows quantifying the "volume" above in terms of probability/measure (see
 [my lecture notes](http://www.cs.princeton.edu/courses/archive/fall17/cos597A/lecnotes/generalize.pdf) or [Dziugaite-Roy](https://arxiv.org/abs/1703.11008)) and yields some explicit estimates on sample complexity.
 However, obtaining good quantitative estimates from this calculation has proved difficut, as seen in the bar graph earlier.

 We formalize "flat minimum" using noise stability of a slightly different form.
 Roughly speaking, it says that if we inject appropriately scaled gaussian noise at the output of some layer, then this noise gets attenuated as it propagates up to higher layers.
 (Here "top" direction refers to the output of the net.)
 This is obviously related to notions like dropout, though it arises also in nets that are not trained with dropout.
 The following figure illustrates how noise injected at a certain layer of VGG19 (trained on CIFAR10) affects the higher layer.
 The y-axis denote the magnitude of the noise ($\ell_2$ norm) as a multiple of the vector being computed at the layer.
-Thus for example a noise vector *twice* the magnitude of the vector at layer 5 quickly gets attenuated down to a quarter to eighth of its value as it goes up the layers.
+Thus for example a noise vector *twice* the magnitude of the vector at layer 5 quickly gets attenuated down to a quarter to eighth of its value as it propagates up the layers.

 <p style="text-align:center;">
 <img src="/assets/saddle_eff/aattenuate.png" width="65%" alt="How noises attenuates as it travels up the layers of VGG." />
 </p>
-It is clear that the computation of the trained net is highly resistant to noise.
+Clearly, computation of the trained net is highly resistant to noise.
+(This has obvious implications for biological neural nets...)
 Note that the training involved no explicit injection of noise (eg dropout).
 Of course, stochastic gradient descent *implicitly* adds noise to the gradient, and it would be nice to investigate more rigorously if the noise stability arises from this or from some other source.

 ## Noise stability and compressibility of single layer